 You can protect yourself from the allergens in your mattress by using an anti-allergy mattress protector or mattress encasement.
 An anti-allergy mattress protector will contain an anti-allergy agent to protect you from dust mites in the top layer of your mattress.
 For better protection an anti-allergy mattress encasement will fully encase your mattress, stopping allergens from exiting or entering any part of your mattress.
 The majority of mattress encasements are made from a fabric impenetrable to dust mites and other allergens.
 Anti-Allergy Pillow Protectors and Pillow Encasements are also available.

 Mattresses for allergy sufferers

 Brands including Sealy and Healthbeds have started to produce hypo-allergenic mattresses.
 Similarly to anti-allergy bedding, your new mattress will have been treated with an agent to denature dust mites.
-If you’re considering purchasing a new mattress, choosing an anti-allergy option will offer the purest night’s sleep by stopping the growth of dust mites in the first place.
+If you’re considering purchasing a new mattress, choosing an anti-allergy option will stop the growth of dust mites in the first place.

 Can Anti-Allergy bedding make my bed more eczema friendly?

 When choosing bedding for eczema sufferers, it is very important that it is highly breathable bedding.
 Bedding that creates a cleaner, drier and smoother environment, will ease irritation on your skin, creating a better night’s sleep.
 For example our DermaTherapy bedding is made from a tightly woven fabric which creates a smoother layer that will pull less and cause less friction on skin.
 It is also highly breathable and will draw moisture from the skin.